 Ms. Davis received her M.B.A from Baruch College Zicklin School of Business and her Bachelor’s degree from Long Island University in Sociology and Anthropology.

-Jose Claxton is currently the Managing Director of Investment Relations at the Blue Harbour Group, where he is responsible for all business development and client service activities.
-Previous companies include Latigo Partners (Apr.
-2007 – Jan.
-2010), Lehman Brothers (May 2004 – Dec.
-2006), and JP Morgan Asset Management.
-He is a current Trustee of the Charles Hayden Foundation, and a former trustee of the New Jersey Investment Council.
+Jose Claxton is currently the Managing Director of Investor Relations at the Blue Harbour Group, where he is responsible for all business development and client service activities.
+He has previously held several senior leadership positions across product development, business development and strategy at several firms including Latigo Partners, Lehman Brothers, and JP Morgan Asset Management.

 EXECUTIVE VICE PRESIDENT, SPONSORS FOR EDUCATIONAL OPPORTUNITY (SEO)

 Johnson has a special affinity for the SEO Scholars program.
 He was architect of the modern version of SEO Scholars—and is working tirelessly to help SEO Scholars close the academic achievement gap.
 Before joining SEO, Johnson was Director of Development and Corporate Partnerships at the Institute of International Education, which administers global education and training programs including the Fulbright Program.
 He has held senior development positions at Teach for America, A Better Chance and the NAACP Legal Defense and Educational Fund.
 Julian holds Masters Degrees in Developmental Psychology from Teachers College, Columbia University, and in Non-Profit Management from the New School.
 He presently serves on the board of trustees of the Institute of International Education.